ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/tasks/update.rst

 .. include:: ../_includes/task_statuses.rst

-By way of example, the query below will update the name and due date of the Task with ID 12345:
+For example, the query below will update the name and due date of the Task with ID 12345:

 .. code::